 What’s your initial gut reaction to them?
 Can you feel any emotional reactions?
 Do the words make you smile?
-Do they make your pulse quicken?
+Do they make your heart beat faster?

 These types of reactions show the words connect with people.

 Then let the logical part of your brain kick in.
 Does it make sense?
-Is it in your brand’s voice, and is the call to action clear?
+Is it in your brand’s tone of voice, and is the call to action clear?

 These types of reactions show the clarity and relevance of the message.